basharbme/kneetracker/README.md

 ![Alt text](photos/IMG_5379.jpg?raw=true "Knee Tracker")
 ![Alt text](photos/IMG_5380.jpg?raw=true "Knee Tracker")

-## KneeTracker Installation
+## Knee Tracker Installation

-KneeTracker is currently not commercially available to the general public.
+Knee Tracker is currently not commercially available to the general public.
 As such, the .apk file is not available at this time.
 Watch this space for updates.

 ## Credits